MiniZinc/libminizinc/docs/en/spec.rst

 parameters.
 Each parameter must be bound exactly once, so a named argument may not refer to a parameter that has already been bound positionally, and no parameter name may appear more than once.

+Named arguments are supported for user-defined operations and for the operations provided by the MiniZinc library.
+They are not yet supported for the low-level operations that a solver supports natively, that is, those declared without a body (see :ref:`spec-preds-and-fns`).
+Such an operation is positional-only, and supplying one of its arguments by name is a type error.
+*Rationale: the parameter names of a native operation become part of its public interface only once every solver library agrees on them.
+Until the solver ecosystem has converged on a common set of names, native operations are called positionally, so that a model resolves identically against every solver.*

 Parameter names that start with an underscore (``_``) are not part of the public interface of an operation: they may be used inside the body but